Connect someone to the face-to-face help they urgently need.

 of UK adults have daily anxiety about their finances

-of UK adults are not currently receiving debt advice but they say they would find it helpful
+of UK adults say they are currently not receiving debt advice but would find it helpful

 14%